wmo-im/wis2box-training/documentation/docs/practical-sessions/initializing-wis2box.en.md

     You will see an error message indicating that the wis2box could not process the file you uploaded.

-    This is expected as we have not yet configured any data mappings in the wis2box, you will do this in a later session.
+    This is expected as we have not yet configured any datasets in the wis2box, you will learn how to do this in the next practical session.

 ## Conclusion